silly-ursus/morrowind-audiobook/README.md

 _Please excuse any "first-person" commentary on this for now.
 It'll be updated for actual README cleanliness later._

-Initially, the concept behind this mod was to create an AudioBook media player in response to the accessibility issue of reading and retaining information whilst playing the game.
+Initially, the concept behind this mod was to create an AudioBook media player to address to the accessibility issue of reading and retaining information whilst playing the game.
 Additionally, there are clean TTS (text-to-speech) mods for MWSE and OpenMW could use its own variation on that.

 While there are also AI mods available, the aim here is to have an _optional_ AudioBook-style reading, using real voices from real VAs.